Handicap Parking Space Painting Requirements: Your Questions Answered

 Is this your first time painting a handicap parking space, and you want to make sure that you're doing it right?
 Do you want to know more about ADA parking requirements?
-Then read on because we have all your handicap parking space questions answered right here.
+Then, read on because we have all the info you need about handicap parking space painting requirements.

 People who have physical or mental impairments are considered persons with disability or handicapped.
 The terms persons with disability are also applicable to people who have sensory or intellectual impairments.
 These disabilities are long-term and limit or affect their daily activities.

-You can find information on accessible parking spaces here at the Asphalt Kingdom blog or on the ADA website.
+You can find information on painting handicap parking spots on the Asphalt Kingdom blog or the ADA’s website.
 If you want to check your local accessibility regulations, simply check your state or municipality's building code.
 All 50 states, as well as United States territories, use or have adopted The International Building Code.

 Related: 9 Tips for Starting a Line Striping Business